osiris-framework/osiris-framework/README.md

 # Osiris-Framework
-Osiris-Framewrok v1.337 is an open-source project designed to assist security researchers in penetration testing and vulnerability assessment exercises through unique features such as 0-days and helpers, custom-made modules, and the ability to provide valuable information about vulnerabilities in a specific target.
+Osiris-Framework v1.337 is an open-source project designed to assist security researchers in penetration testing and vulnerability assessment exercises through unique features such as 0-days and helpers, custom-made modules, and the ability to provide valuable information about vulnerabilities in a specific target.
 Additionally, the framework can be executed in multi-platform systems which allows security researchers to perform audits from geographically widespread locations.

 <img src="https://user-images.githubusercontent.com/119005933/221377006-e77044ab-5d12-4e6b-86cc-2ddc504ca121.png"  width=40% height=40% alt="Osiris-Framework">